 Under the name Tempesta (storm) I build custom bikes that specialize in offroad touring and bikepacking.

 In this post you can see the builds Tempesta n.01 and the Tempesta n.
-02. I make two slightly different bikes, one for myself and the other for a client, who was enthusiastic about the principles behind this build.
+02. I built two slightly different bikes, one for myself and the other for a client, who was enthusiastic about the principles behind this build.

 The simple and essential look of this bike hides a highly versatile vocation.
 This is actually the bike that can better fulfill my needs.
 If I’d own only one single bike, it would be this one.
 The frame is a black Krampus 2018, medium size.
 The fork is borrowed from an older Krampus frame set.
 Why choose the older fork? because it has a standard 100 mm spacing and is QR compatible, which means you can bang any readily available 28/29″ wheel, in case you need to.
 Indeed, the bike has been assembled in its entirety with retro compatibility in mind, without loosing almost none of its modern features.
 This is kind of obsession for any bike wanderer: to easily find spare parts anywhere you plan to go.